 What We Do

-~We currently operate a dynamic and active facebook page, including our main page, Mothers of Change, and our secondary pages, Mothers of Change~British Columbia, Mothers of Change~Saskatchewan, I Had a VBAC in Canada, I Had a Home Birth in Canada, and No Infant Formula Ads on Facebook.
+~We currently operate a dynamic and active facebook page, including our main page, Mothers of Change, and our secondary pages, Mothers of Change~British Columbia, Mothers of Change ~ Alberta, Mothers of Change~Saskatchewan, Mothers of Change ~ Ontario, I Had a VBAC in Canada, I Had a Home Birth in Canada, and No Infant Formula Ads on Facebook.

 ~We also have a twitter account, @mothersofchange which includes links to our favorite articles, pages, and web resources as well as our blog, and interacts with a large number of pregnancy, birth, and breastfeeding twitter resources on a daily basis.